garronmichael/code-challenge/frontend/js-api-01/README.md

-# StackSocial Frontend API Challenge
+# StackCommerce Frontend API Challenge

 This challenge is designed to test your skill with: